 Dave grew up “in the woods” of New England, with a strong attachment to the outdoors – hiking & skiing mountains, canoeing rivers & lakes, and climbing cliffs & peaks.
 He also had a predilection for environmental causes and activism.
 After college, he moved out west to climb & ski the “big” mountains.
 Soon after, he began a career in environmental activism, working with Greenpeace across the US and Canada.
 This eventually led to a few years of marine/ocean based work in such places as Antarctica, New Zealand, South America, and the Persian Gulf.
 Upon returning back to the US he transitioned into field biology, living and working in the Grand Canyon and northern Arizona.
 Then it was back to sea, working aboard an eco-tour ship sailing from Newfoundland, down the eastern seaboard, through the Panama Canal, along the west coast of South America, and ultimately back to Tierra del Fuego and Antarctica.
 He eventually found his way to Moab in the early 90’s – drawn by the canyons and desert – and set down some roots.
 He’s lived here ever since, with occasional sojourns in the form of self-support long-distance bike touring in New Zealand, Baja, and along the Great Divide.
 He’s worked in the bicycle industry, with tour companies, in music & stage management, and graphic design.
+He’s also been self-employed as a luthier and woodworker.
 His background and experience in logistics and operations management brought him to CFI in 2013, where he looks forward to helping people learn about, and connect with, the beauty and wild nature of the Colorado Plateau.

 Head Naturalist Guide Kate Niederehe